edwinjavpenuela/Cyberprofile/README.md

-# Cyberprofile
-*Survey Cyberprofile Management Web Application*
+# Survey Cyberprofile Management Web Application
 This program is a web-based application developed using Flask and MySQL, designed to manage user roles and conduct surveys efficiently.
 It features a registration form and a login system with two-factor authentication to enhance security.